 Italy

 Buongiorno!
 Next stop, was rustic Rome :) There were so many reasons to fall in love with Rome.
 Soaking up the ancient wonders of Rome were one of the many highlights, along with people watching, zipping scooters, erratic drivers and indulging local dishes at Trastevere (the real taste of Rome).
 A very affordable accommodation at Hotel Giuliana on Via Agostino Depretis came in really handy.
 This place is perfectly located in the centre of Rome, within walking distance to major must see spots like Fontana di Trevi, Piazza Di Spagna, Piazza Navona, the Opera House, Santa Maria Maggiore and Piazza Repubblica.
 The main train station, Termini is located just 10 minutes walk and has direct service to Fiumicino airport.
+From the top left, St Peter's Basilica, sneaked in a photo of a Gladiator outside the Colosseum and the Imperial Forum and Palatine Hill.

 Local lunch near Piazza Navona.
 Nothing like home made minestrone soup with fresh crusty bread for starter, followed by a simple yet delicious spaghetti with garlic, oil and chilli, and a tiramisu (of course) to top it off!